logzio/logz-docs/_source/user-guide/distributed-tracing/getting-started-tracing.md

 Look up your accounts region code in the General Settings page, here:  <a href="https://app.logz.io/#/dashboard/settings/general" target ="_blank"> **<i class="li li-gear"></i> > Settings > General**.
 ![Navigate to general settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/general-settings1.png)

-You can also find your region code in the <a href="/user-guide/accounts/account-region.html" target ="_blank"> Regions table.</a>
+You can also find your region code in the <a href="/user-guide/accounts/account-region.html" target ="_blank"> Regions and Listener Hosts table.</a>

 URLs are available in the <a href="/user-guide/log-shipping/listener-ip-addresses.html" target ="_blank"> Listener IP addresses </a>page.